Jump to a Section

 literature search (definition): a well thought out and organized search for all of the books, articles, dissertations, and other authoritative sources published on a topic.

 Literature review (definition): synthesizing sources from the literature search, usually in writing.

-Narrative: giving an overview of the current state of the literature.
+- Narrative: an overview of the current state of the literature.
 Limited by a number of sources. (ex.
-5 sources OR 5-10 articles)
+5-10 articles)

-Systematic: Comprehensive overview of all published and unpublished research on the topic, usually limited by a specific time frame (ex.
-10 years) rather than number of sources.
+- Systematic: Comprehensive overview of all published and unpublished research on the topic, limited by time frame (ex.
+10 years).

 - Meta-analysis: Uses statistical analysis to combine the data from different studies

 - Meta-synthesis: Uses non-statistical methods to compare research studies by theme or theory